timothybruns/SoapBox/README.md

 * Prototype/MVP/Done?
     * MVP is a CRUD app with users/auth using React/Redux/Rails
     * Completed app includes different capablity based on the user

+## Final Thoughts and Challenges

 ## Works Cited

 * Webpacker: https://github.com/shakacode/react_on_rails
+    * This was the original Webpacker used to serve up React on Rails, which was reconfigured with guidance from Jason Seminara and Kate Shishkina

 * BCrypt Session Auth: https://gist.github.com/thebucknerlife/10090014
     * Note: had some help from Collin Schneider here, a GA alum, currently working as a backend developer, predominatly using Rails
+    * This was a feature that was lost upon webpacker reconfig, but appears in older commits

 * Render JSON in controller: https://stackoverflow.com/questions/14824551/rendering-json-in-controller

 * CSS/styling inspiration:
     * https://getbootstrap.com/docs/3.3/examples/dashboard/
     * https://codepen.io/samanthasquared/pen/bYeOGY
-    * Note: had some help from Yanina as well
+    * Note: had some help from Yanina!

 * Namespace: https://devblast.com/b/namespace-controllers-rails
     * Note: help from Kate here!

 * HTML/CSS tables: https://css-tricks.com/complete-guide-table-element/

+* David
+    * Stand-up buddy, naming, and general trouble-shooting

+* Luke
+    * Stand-up buddy, and general trouble-shootin